Jump directly to:

-We provide bursaries for a maximum of seven studies who are entering first year courses in health related studies.
+We provide bursaries for a maximum of seven students who are entering first year courses in health related studies.

-We operate a Tuck Shop – where we serve freshly made sandwiches, what has been proclaimed to be “some of the best tasting coffee in Fort Erie” candy and, ice cream treats .
-We have a wide range of toiletries, greeting cards, wonderfully hand-knit baby items – sweater sets, bonnets, booties, blankets, etc… floral arrangements . and our gift buyers ensure our shelves are well stocked with reasonably priced items.
+We operate a Tuck Shop – where we serve freshly made sandwiches, what has been proclaimed to be “some of the best tasting coffee in Fort Erie” candy and, ice cream treats.
+We have a wide range of toiletries, greeting cards, floral arrangements and wonderfully hand-knit baby items including sweater sets, bonnets, booties, blankets.
+Our gift buyers ensure our shelves are well stocked with reasonably priced items.